 - You could use any variety of ripe red tomatoes.
 If the pachadi becomes too tangy, add about ½ to 1 teaspoon of jaggery or as needed to balance the tangy or sour taste.

 - This pachadi keeps well for one day in the refrigerator.

 - The recipe can be scaled to make more quantities of the Tomato Pachadi.

 Nutrition Info (Approximate Values)

-This Tomato Pachadi recipe post from the blog archives first published in November 2017 has been republished and updated on 5 August 2022.
+This Tomato Pachadi recipe is from the blog archives first published in November 2017.
+It has been updated and republished on September 2023.